-We are currently home to a small family of red river hogs, made up of an adult female called Belle, an adult male called Hamish and their offpring.
+We are currently home to a small group of red river hogs.

-Our red river hogs can be found opposite the Mansion House
+Our red river hogs can be found near the pelican walk-through.

 Red river hogs (Potamochoerus porcus pictus) are native to the rainforests, mountains, and scrublands of West and Central Africa.
 Their range stretches from Gambia on the west coast, down to the Democratic Republic of Congo in the south, and east to the border of Ethiopia.